jerdog/devex-and-devops-success-revealHugo/content/_index.md

 REF: Computerwoche, 1995.

 {{% note %}}
-Paper written and submitted to IEEE in 1991 was about how "HP SoftBench-support for distributed working" https://ieeexplore.ieee.org/document/182074 In 1995 Computerwoche commented that the use of an IDE was not well received by developers since it would fence in their creativity.
+In 1995 Computerwoche commented that the use of an IDE was not well received by developers since it would fence in their creativity.
 {{% /note %}}

 ---